b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 $\frac{10}{1} = \frac{5}{x}$

+or

+$\frac{1}{10} = \frac{x}{5}$

-Which is basically, solving two fractions that we learned in primary school.
-Still I like and remember the proportions example better.
+The above is basically just finding an equivalent fraction that we learned in our primary schools.
+Still, I like and remember the proportions example better.

 With that under our belt let's follow with a simple example.
-Imagine that in this year for $100 I can buy 100 chocolate bars.
-Due to the yearly inflation that is 2% the same 100 chocolate bars will cost in a year $102 dollars.
-Luckily thanks to the 5% interest rate in a year I will have $105 in banknotes.
-So how many chocolate bars will I be able to buy after a year?
+Imagine that in this year for $100 (`usd` below) we can buy 100 chocolate bars (`cb` below).
+Due to the yearly inflation that is let's say 2% the same 100 chocolate bars will cost after a year $102 dollars.
+Luckily, thanks to the let's say 5% interest rate in a year on our deposit we will have $105 in banknotes.
+So how many chocolate bars will we be able to buy after a year?

 That's easy thanks to the proportions.